uk000/goto/scenarios.md

 <br/>

 6. Now the client will receive `HTTP 503` for next 2 requests.
-Have the client send requests now, and observe client's behavior for next 2 failures followed by subsequent successes.
+Have the client send requests and observe client's behavior for next 2 failures followed by subsequent successes.

     ```
     curl -v http://goto:8080/my/fancy/api